mixxxdj/mixxx/source/chapters/controlling_mixxx.rst

 allows you to manage things simultaneously.
 For example, you can start playing a track on deck 1 whilst stopping deck 2 at the same time.

 The default mapping for English keyboards is depicted in the figure above.
-It's divided into a left-hand side for deck 1 and right-hand side for deck 2.
+It is divided into a left-hand side for deck 1 and right-hand side for deck 2.
 Please note that you can also access the functions through Mixxx's interface.

-For some user groups, like those using midi controllers or vinyl control, it might be useful to enable/disable the keyboard mapping at runtime.
+For some user groups, like those using :term:`MIDI <MIDI Controller>`/:term:`HID
+<HID Controller>` controllers or vinyl control, it might be useful to
+enable/disable the keyboard mappings at runtime.
 You can do so by clicking :menuselection:`Options --> Enable Keyboard Shortcuts`.

 .. hint::  If you hover with the mouse over a control (e.g. the crossfader) in
            the Mixxx user interface, the tooltip lists the keyboard shortcuts of